 - Once the water is boiling, add the turmeric to the water, then add the leaves.
 Stir, and once the water has come back to a boil use a slotted spoon to transfer the leaves to the iced water.
 Stir well to distribute the leaves and allow to cool.

-- Once the leaves have cooled, remove from the iced water and gently squeeze the water from them.
-Coarsely chop the leaves and set aside.
+- Once the leaves have cooled, remove them from the iced water and gently squeeze the water from them.
+Coarsely chop the leaves and set them aside.

-- Once the lamb is cooked add the garam masala, the remaining one teaspoon of salt and the spinach and mix well.
-Bring the pan back to a simmer, cover and cook for ten minutes.
+- Once the lamb is cooked add the garam masala, the remaining one teaspoon of salt, and the spinach.
+Mix gently.
+Bring the pan back to a simmer, cover, and cook for ten minutes.

 - Increase the heat to high, uncover the pan and cook for a further five minutes to reduce and thicken the sauce.